shamsway/shamsway.github.io/_posts/2021-02-19-gcp-vpc-to-gcve.md

 * Create a VPC network
 * Create a subnet in the new VPC network that will be used to communicate with GCVE
 * Create two Global Address pools that will be used to reserve addresses used in GCVE
-* Create a private connection in the new VPC, using the two address pools as reserved ranges
+* Create a private connection in the new VPC, using the two Global Address pools as reserved ranges
 * Enable import and export of custom routes for the VPC

 After Terraform completes configuration, you will be able to establish peering with the new VPC in GCVE.
 To get started, clone the example repo with `git clone https://github.com/shamsway/gcp-terraform-examples.git`, then change to the `gcve-network` sub-directory.
 You will find these files: